Welcome to the GamePlan Membership Area

 WARNING!
 Check this setting after your campaign runs.

---- AdWords defaults to Optimizations in Goal folder that you must click down to see.
+Sometimes, AdWords defaults to Optimizations in this Goal folder that you must click DOWN ARROW V at right side to see and change to proper selection.

-- Google Search Network is already selected properly.
+- Google Search Network is the correct setting.

-- Click Edit --- Do NOT include Search Partners.
+- Do NOT include Search Partners.
 Click check box to deselect.
 There should be no check mark in this box.
 We don't want to run ads just because the Website has Google search on it.

 - We only want to run ads, when someone puts words into Google search.
 Running Google ads on other Websites gives no control over who sees our ads or the ad they see.